-The Western Australian Museum was established in 1891 (as the Perth Museum) and its current collections, numbering more than three million specimens/artefacts, are the primary focus of research by the museum's own staff and others.
-The museum's stated aim is 'to advocate knowledge about the collections and communicate it to the public through a variety of media, but particularly through a program of exhibitions and publications'.
+The Western Australian Museum was established in 1891 (as the Perth Geological Museum) and its current collections, numbering more than eight million specimens/artefacts, are the primary focus of research by the Museum's own staff and others.
+The Museum's mission is 'to inspire people to explore and share their identity, culture, environment and sense of place, and contribute to the diversity and creativity of our world'.

-Central to the museum's mission are its services to regional communities, delivered through the Development Service (formerly known as the Museum Assistance Program); Development Service staff have been closely involved in developing the National Standards.
+Central to the Museum's vision, which is to be an excellent and vibrant Museum service valued and used by all Western Australians and admired by the world, are its services to regional communities, delivered through the Development Service (formerly known as the Museum Assistance Program); Development Service staff have been closely involved in developing the National Standards.